grnhse/greenhouse-api-docs/source/includes/audit-log/_introduction.md

 </aside>

 ## Pagination
 Pagination on audit log API allows for retrieving the next page from your query results.
-To retrieve the next page, use the `paging` field of the response body.
-The `pit_id` should be the value of your `Pit-Id` header, and the `next_search_after` should be the value of your Search-After header.
+Use the `paging` [query parameter](https://developers.greenhouse.io/audit-log.html#the-events-object) to receive a `pit_id` with your results.
+To retrieve the next page of results, the `pit_id` should be the value of your `pit_id` header, and the `next_search_after` should be the value of your `search_after` header.
 Your query parameters should remain consistent with your original query.
 Audit log results with only one page will return `null` results on the next page.

 - `pit_id`.
 The ID from a specific [point in time (PIT)](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/pit.html) in a fixed time dataset, created automatically when you run a query.
 - `search_after`.
 Use this parameter to retrieve audit log after a specific page in the search results when running a query with the `pit_id`.
 - `size`.
 The size of the requested query.
 This parameter has a minimum value of `100` and a maximum value of `500`.

+Audit log API requests are rate limited.
+Paginated requests are limited to 3 per 30 seconds, and overall requests are limited to 50 per 10 seconds.
+Exceeding the limit will result in [throttling](https://developers.greenhouse.io/audit-log.html#throttling).

 ## Validation
 Any methods that take input will validate all parameters.
 Any parameter that fails validation will trigger an error response with status `HTTP 422`.
 The response body will be a JSON object that includes a message as well as a list of fields that failed validation.